Accessibility Statement

 However, your new crossing does provide full acceptable rights to drive across the footway/highway land to gain access to your (your landlords) property or use of land developed and deemed suitable for off road parking.

-What type of vehicles can be used on the crossing?
+Types of Vehicles that can be Used on the Crossing

 A domestic vehicle crossing may only be used by a private light goods or similar vehicle.
 It may not be used by a heavy goods vehicle or any form of mechanical equipment.
 If a delivery, such as a skip, is made into the property, and in doing so damages the crossing, any repairs to the crossing will be the responsibility of the owner/occupier.